influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/kafka.md

 ```

 Create a handler file that subscribes to the `cpu` topic and uses the Kafka
-event handler to send alerts to the `alerts` channel in Kafka.
+event handler to send alerts to the `cpu-alerts` topic in Kafka.

 _**kafka\_cpu\_handler.yaml**_
 ```yaml